 Developed during the period of a world in confinement, the Uchronic brand is itself a fiction.
 Inspired by historical periods revisited, it evolves between the contemporary punk deco worlds of 1920s Prohibition and near-future cyberpunk.
 Fundamentally traditional and deliberately futuristic, Uchronic wines are timeless and sometimes technological.
 They straddle two millennia.
 Multigenerational, they link two worlds: physical and digital, and propel gastronomic tradition into the future.

-Following the design of the’brand identity, we realized creative labels for the 7 wines in the Uchronic range.
+Following the design of the brand identity, we created creative labels for the 7 wines in the Uchronic range.
 Throughout the strategy and creation process, we included around fifteen people representing the typical target audience.
 This method is crucial to building a brand around consumer feedback and not losing sight of the most important element: your brand is not what you say about it, but what they say about it.
 Benjamin understood this very well, and that's what made this collaboration so powerful.
 So, from start to finish, these millennials helped us build a new brand, and 90% of them felt that «wow» effect when they saw the finalized designs.

 We then studied several creative paths before selecting the one that would meet with unanimous approval.
 After a careful study of the target, we called upon the illustrator Julie Buguet to design zany characters to match the personality and taste of each can.
 The result: sober, illustrated cans in vibrant colors, with a touch of underground concert flyer, perfect for the target audience.